Palm FAQs for Champions

 Malaysia and Indonesia have mandatory standards in-country, but the most widely recognised international scheme is a voluntary certification scheme regulated by the Roundtable on Sustainable Palm Oil (RSPO).

-RSPO certified palm oil must be deforestation free.
-It must also meet certain standards, which include assessing land for its conversation value before developing new plantations; including wildlife corridors; improving working conditions for producers; prohibiting illegal and child labour; and gaining permission from communities beforehand.
+As of 2018, RSPO certified palm oil must be deforestation free.
+It must also meet certain standards, which include assessing land for its conservation value before developing new plantations; including wildlife corridors; improving working conditions for producers; prohibiting illegal and child labour; and gaining permission from communities beforehand.

 Sustainable palm comes in three main forms: